afarvardin/dauphine_tunis/final_project/README.md

 **The GitHub repository should contain:**
 - An README aside to your code, and explain how the project has to run.
 - The README should also include a screenshot of the visualization data
+- Providing a readme named "README_GPT" that contains all of your questions that you had from AI (ChatGpt, Mistral, Perplexity, etc.)

 ---
 **The Resources that you may find them helpful**